firminoweb/microo-tailwind-blog-theme/README.md

-# Micro - Tailwind CSS Blog theme
+# Microo - Tailwind CSS Blog theme
 Microo is a Tailwind CSS Blog theme, crafted for Microblogging and/or Personal page.

 ## Built with